taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default storyReducer;
 ~~~~~~~~

-Now you could introduce the second action type in the reducer.
+Now you can introduce the second action type in the reducer.
 It would allocate the error object in the state but keeps the list of stories empty.

 {title="src/reducers/story.js",lang="javascript"}
 ~~~~~~~~